rifatarefin/natgi/README.md

 ![NatGI](NatGI.jpg)

-NatGI is built on the Arvada/TreeVada approach to grammar inference and aims to make inferred grammars easier to inspect and use in downstream tooling.
+NatGI is built on Arvada/TreeVada's approach for grammar inference and aims to make inferred grammars easier to inspect and use in downstream tooling.

 ## Requirements